 Of all of Stanley Kubrick’s eclectic films, none endure more in the minds of conspiracy lovers than The Shining and Eyes Wide Shut.
-Cuckoos and obsessives alike have ascribed the wildest, most off-the-wall explanations of Kubrick’s motives behind these two movies, sparking discourse that spans the IQ spectrum.
+Cuckoos and obsessives alike have ascribed the wildest, most off-the-wall explanations to Kubrick’s motives behind these two movies, sparking discourse that spans the IQ spectrum.
 In many cases, dissecting scenes enough times to match the number of takes to shoot them seems to be the sole qualification but I’m not shitting on all idears here.
 In fact I’ll be adding to the pile.
 Yet for a photographer by trade to occasionally revert to evocative images, it’s testament of our just estimation of his work to be projecting something to his visuals, no matter how whacky it gets.
 So rest assured, ridicule isn’t my aim here.

 Good horrors that stand the test of time typically utilize sharp subtext underneath the surface.
 In place of cheap jump-scares and tired tropes, a degree of subversion is slipped in to strike a powerful chord in the audience.
 When George Romero cast Duane Jones as his lead in Night of the Living Dead, and when he used a mall as the setting for Dawn of the Dead, something a little more than a pre-production item was checked off the list.
 A black character as hero and protagonist and a shopping center as humanity’s last stand against a zombie apocalypse, at the time, were groundbreaking.
 In the first case it undermined prejudices toward black people without co-opting or profiteering off of the Civil Rights climate.
 In the second film he threw in a takedown of consumerist culture by showing zombies shoulder-bumping like klutzes as they overcrowd a mall.
 Black Friday, anyone?
 I suspect the reason I won’t bother seeing Day of the Dead is Romero probably ran out of that biting edge by then considering his body of work is mostly cult circuit material and not as iconic as what made him widely renowned.